 The parishes of Sjundeå

 Welcome!
 We are the Swedish-speaking ev.luth congregation of Sjundeå.
 Sjundeå/Siuntio is a bilingual municipality with residents speaking Finnish and Swedish as their first language.
 Hence there are two ev.luth parishes in Sjundeå, the Swedish-speaking parish and the Finnish-speaking parish.
-We have about 1500 members.
+We, the Swedish-sepaking parish, have about 1400 members.

-Together these parishes form the Parish Union of Siuntio (Sjundeå kyrkliga samfällighet).
+Together these parishes form the Parish Union of Siuntio (Sjundeå kyrkliga samfällighet) which is a legal organ.

 The Swedish-speaking parish of Sjundeå is part of the Borgå diocese and the Evangelical-Lutheran Church of Finland.